SvenVw/fdm/.changeset/silver-oranges-vanish.md

 "@svenvw/fdm-app": minor
 ---

-At Atlas show for the available fields the dataset for the selected calendar year
+Atlas: show the available-fields dataset for the selected calendar year